andria-rose-aureo/py-warrior-/README.md

 📌 How This Challenge Works

-6 Days a Week Commitment (Monday to Saturday)
+Week Commitment :

-Daily Tasks will be uploaded as dayX.py
+Daily Tasks will be uploaded as dayX.py and weekly one project uploaded as weekX.py

 Each day covers both theoretical and practical concepts